hesa2020/RPI4IMGUI/README.md

 # RPI4IMGUI
-Working implementation for running imgui on a RasperryPI 4 Model B with SDL2 and OpenGL 3 ES2.
+Working implementation for running imgui on a RaspberryPI 4 Model B with SDL2 and OpenGL 3 ES2.

 It can be ran without a desktop environment and my touchscreen still works in this setup!